Flavor signatures of isosinglet vector-like down quark model: Abstract

 \section{Abstract}

-We consider a model where the standard model is extended by the addition of a vector-like isosinglet down-type quark $d'$.
+We consider a model where the standard model is extended by the addition of a vector-like isosinglet down-type quark $b'$.
 We perform a $\chi^2$ fit to the flavor physics data and obtain the preferred central values along with errors of all the elements of the measurable $3 \times 4$ quark mixing matrix.
-We find that the data constrains $|V_{tb}| \ge 0.99$ at $3\sigma$.
-Hence, no large deviation in $|V_{tb}|$ is possible, even if the mixing matrix is allowed to be non-unitary.
-The fit also indicates that all the new-physics parameters are consistent with zero, and the mixing of the $d'$ quark with the other three is constrained to be small.
+The fit indicates that all the new-physics parameters are consistent with zero and the mixing of the $b'$ quark with the other three is constrained to be small.
+The current flavor physics data rules out possibility of detectable new physics signals in most of the flavor physics observables.
+We also investigate possible deviations in the standard model $Wtb$ couplings and bottom quark coupling to Higgs boson.
+We find that these deviations are less than a percent level which is too small to be observed at the LHC with current precision.